apricoder/aws-alior-structured-products-alert/README.md

   - `sls offline`

-Keep in mind Serverless is fully dependent on AWS, and since it won't work locally 100% like in deployed environment it is a good idea to deploy and tests on AWS early on.
+Keep in mind Serverless is fully dependent on AWS, and since it won't work locally 100% like in deployed environment it is a good idea to deploy and test on AWS early on.

 ## Deploy
 Make sure you have AWS CLI configured and logged in, and then run: